Chad Reed: 2010

 For the 2010 season, Reed joined new teammate Ryan Villopoto riding the KX-450F for the Monster Energy Kawasaki Racing Team.
 Reed failed to finish during the round one final due to a collision with another racer's footpeg, breaking spokes in his front wheel.
-During round two he collided with James Stewart Jr. in the final, breaking his hand resulting in another DNF.
-Reed returned to race round 13 of the supercross series, and despite having a bad start, Reed finished fourth.
+During round two he collided with James Stewart Jr. in the final, breaking his hand which resulted in another DNF.
+Reed returned to race round 13 of the Supercross series, and despite having a bad start, Reed finished fourth.
 Chad Reed withdrew from the competition stating he has Epstein-Barr virus.
 In an open letter published on his website, Reed admits that becoming a new dad and also the death of his close personal friend Andrew McFarlane may be reasons people look to for his poor performance.

 2011

 After racing & winning the first round of Super X in Newcastle, Australia in October, Reed returned to the US to test various bikes and teams searching for a suitable 2011 team structure.
 Reed embraced social media using Twitter to publish hints as to the likely brand of bike and apparel that he would be using in the 2011 AMA Supercross series.
 Failing negotiations with established teams, Reed decided to create his own team, TwoTwo Motorsports, aboard a Honda CRF450R, with support from Honda, Bel-Ray, Shift and many other sponsors.

 The 2011 season had been a 5-way battle between Reed, Ryan Villopoto, James Stewart Jr., Ryan Dungey and Trey Canard.
 It came down to the final race in Las Vegas between Ryan Villopoto, Reed, and Ryan Dungey.
 Reed won the Las Vegas race but lost the championship by 4 points to Ryan Villopoto.
 Reed was presented with the "2011 Rock Hard - Ride Hard Bret Michaels Supercross Award." at Vegas for his great work starting a new team and still finishing 2nd in the championship.